Skip to content

 >>> assert isinstance(result, dict)

->>> # Test with Jinja2 template containing datetime
+>>> # Test with Jinja2 template containing datetime function call

 >>> result = FormatString.IS_CHANGED(template="Time: {{ datetime.now() }}", template_type="Jinja2")